An ESD diode is a protection diode used as a countermeasure for static electricity discharge in ICs and USB lines.

 ESD Diode Clamp Protection Circuit

-Figure 3 illustrates the ESD clamp circuit used as an anti-static circuit.
+The ESD clamp circuit can be used as an anti-static circuit.
 In this circuit, the abnormal voltage at the interface connector from the ESD strike is clamped to the power rail voltage or ground voltage using ESD diodes D1 and D2, respectively.
 Under normal operation of the circuit, ESD diodes D1 and D2 are reverse biased.
 When the input signal voltage applied at the interface connector is above the power rail voltage VDD , the diode D1 conducts.
 When the input voltage is less than the ground voltage, the diode D2 conducts.

 High-speed communication networks, miniature devices, and integrated noise filters often get impacted by ESD.
 Preventing an ESD strike from damaging devices is critical, and an ESD diode is one of the best countermeasures for ESD issues.
 It is reported that the incorporation of ESD clamping circuits in ICs and other interfaces have drastically reduced the Failure In Time ❲FIT❳ rate of devices.
 If you are looking to protect numerous interfaces or ICs from static electricity discharge, include an ESD diode-based protection scheme in your circuit.